 • The information for the stomach sampling is provided in this Text Box, because initially it was included in Text Box 2.5, since there was no other relevant Text Box in which to write it without separating it between the different surveys and sampling schemes (PTSBS, BTSBS and SciObsOnShoreCommercial fishing tripSelected species/stocks.)
 The stomach sampling and analysis of Scophthalmus maximus from BTSBS were higher than the planned, because there were more available full stomachs than the expected minimum.
-The stomach sampling and analysis of Sprattus sprattus and Trachurus mediterraneus from PTSBS were less than initially planned, because from all sprat specimens caught during the PTSBS, only 110 were with full stomachs, and from all Trachurus mediterraneus specimens only 40 were with full stomachs, all the rest were with empty stomachs.
+The stomach sampling and analysis of Sprattus sprattus and Trachurus mediterraneus from PTSBS were to the initially planned.